-COVID-19 and its variants continue to place academe at risk.
 Will 2023 be the year you retire?
 If so, it’s time to understand how much you need to maintain your desired lifestyle, how to budget successfully, improve your cash flow, if needed, and be able to handle additional expenses as they arise.

 Is hiring a financial advisor worth it?
 In this video, you’ll learn about the different types of advisors and how they work, along with some tips for getting the most value from an advisory relationship.

 During the transition from university employment to retirement, you leave the benefits “umbrella” that university employment provides.
 Learn how to replace four important benefits you will lose when you retire from the university.